What are put options? Everything you need to know

 Let’s say you buy a put option on Company X with a strike price of $100.
 If the share price falls to $90, the put option allows you to sell the stock at $100, resulting in a $10 profit per share.
 However, if the stock price rises to $110, the put option loses value and profit potential is lost.

 • Dividends: If the underlying asset pays dividends, it can affect the price of put options.
 Higher dividend payments generally reduce the value of put options.
 That is because the dividends offset potential losses from declining asset prices, reducing the risk of holding the asset.
-Put options on assets with higher dividend yields may have lower premiums as a result.
+Putting options on assets with higher dividend yields may result in lower premiums.

 Note that these factors do not work in isolation; they influence each other and react to other market conditions to determine the final price of a put option.
 You must analyze these factors meticulously to make informed decisions regarding the purchase or sale of put options based on your expectations of the underlying asset’s price movement.